tlong81/poml/docs/proposals/poml_extended.md

 This phase processes the raw file content through a standard compiling workflow: tokenization followed by parsing to an Abstract Syntax Tree (AST).

 * **Tokenization**: Standard XML tokenization logic is used to break the input into tokens (tags, text content, attributes, etc.).
+Additionally, template variables in `{{}}` format are identified and tokenized as special tokens to enable proper parsing and variable substitution.

 * **AST Parsing Algorithm**:
   1. Scan until `<` and tag name is found.
-  2. If the tag name is `text`, create a text node and scan until the corresponding `</text>` is found (handling nested POML if present).
+  2. If the tag name is `text`, create a text node and scan until the corresponding `</text>` is found (handling nested POML if present; template variables are not considered here).
-  3. If the tag name matches any POML tag from `componentDocs.json`, create a node with the tag name and attributes.
+  3. If the tag name matches any POML tag from `componentDocs.json`, create a node with the tag name and attributes (template variables `{{}}` in attribute values are parsed as child template nodes).
   4. Within POML tags, if another `text` tag is found, follow the same logic as step 2.
+  5. Template variables `{{}}` found within text content or attribute values create TEMPLATE nodes as children.
-  5. Close the node when the corresponding closing tag `</tagname>` is found.
+  6. Close the node when the corresponding closing tag `</tagname>` is found.

 * **Error Tolerance**: The parser is designed to be error-tolerant, gracefully handling malformed markup while preserving as much structure as possible.